-Acron Group, a leading mineral fertiliser producer in Russia and globally, is presenting the full range of products and expert solutions offered by Acron (Veliky Novgorod) and Dorogobuzh (Dorogobuzh, Smolensk region) at the Golden Autumn Russian agro-industry trade show.
+Acron Group is presenting the full range of products and expert solutions offered by Acron (Veliky Novgorod) and Dorogobuzh (Dorogobuzh, Smolensk region) at the Golden Autumn Russian agro-industry trade show.

 Attendees are particularly interested in a wide range of NPK fertilisers.
 Each granule of Acron’s NPK (Azophoska) contains nitrogen, phosphate and potash, as well as additional nutrients, such as sulphur, magnesium and calcium.
 Two available forms of nitrogen – ammonium and nitrate – ensure continuous nitrogen nutrition of plants throughout the vegetation period.
 NPK fertilisers provide the optimal ratio of soil nutrients required by plants.
 The Group also provided consultations on urea-ammonium nitrate, or UAN, a high-performance liquid nitrogen fertiliser.
 This unique fertiliser contains nitrogen in three forms: nitrate (N3), ammonium (NH4) and amide (NH2).
 This makes UAN suitable for root and foliar application for all crops, including those grown in dry soils.

 The Group’s specialists introduced a crop nutrition system they developed, with detailed information on all the main types of crops grown in Russia.
 A special section on Acron’s corporate website lists the biological characteristics for crop growth and development and the specific mineral nutrition recommendations for a variety of crops.
 Most importantly, it provides an accurate description of a proper nutrition system based on Acron’s mineral fertilisers brands.
 The system is available at https://www.acron.ru/products-and-services/nutrition-system/